 While, acknowledging how disheartening progress appears to be at times for those who would like us to move faster, we aim to be open and transparent with both our goals and our obstacles.
 Looking at the realities we face, we are one company with limited physical resources and our vision therefore includes collaborating with the various other stakeholders to reach that goal of a comprehensive network across New Zealand.

 It is fantastic when we get weekly requests from Kiwis requesting a fast charger in their town; at their office; or their favourite holiday spot.
-Regularly, we get enquiries from people interested in installing their very own fast charger.
-Our logic is that if a power company already has a rapid charging station in a particular area, then our short-term goal would not be to double up, but to reach out to areas that don’t currently have any fast charging facility.
+We regularly get enquiries from people interested in installing their very own fast charger.
+If an area has a rapid charging station installed by another provider then our short-term goal would not be to double up, but to reach out to areas that lack charging infrastructure.
 I will address the issue of how we choose a site in a follow-up blog. [see here

 We are opening premium Tritium Veefil stations regularly, developing new technologies and have several installations at various stages of completion at any one time.
 Some weeks we open several stations and at other times several weeks pass seemingly void of new openings.
 On average, we are still opening a new station approximately every two weeks.
 The only thing that has changed, is that we have upped the ante by increasing the number of rapid DC chargers that we intend to install before the end of 2018.

 Every installation brings an eye-boggling number of hurdles to jump.
 Sometimes a promised station can take an unexpectedly long time to come to fruition.
 Because many components are completely out of our control, we do not like to give definite opening dates until the station is actually being installed.
 First and foremost, we want to get each installation 100% faultless, and to that end, our team meticulously detail every component before we finally cut the ribbon at a new station.